saitejaopsmx/isd-ap-quick-install/README.md

  - **Access the UI**

-     Now, open your browser and navigate to http://localhost:8080 Login with
+     Login using browser with http://localhost:8080

      - username **admin**
      - password **opsmxadmin123**